oroinc/documentation/commerce/user_guide/payment/configuration/payment_rules.rst

    #) Select **Stop Further Rule Processing** if you would like to prevent applying other payment rules with lower priority.

 #.
-In the **Destinations** section, add one or more destinations to apply this payment rule to.
+In the **Destinations** section, add one or more destinations to apply this payment rule for.
+The payment rule applies when the billing address matches the provided destination(s).
+To add a destination:

    a) Click **+ Add**.
 The following section appears: